-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings. • Comparison of embryological development of different species also reveals similarities that show relationships not evident in the fully-formed anatomy.
-Patterns: Graphs and charts can be used to identify patterns in data. - n based on evidence that describes how genetic variations of traits in a po ving and reproducing in a specific environment. pulation increase some specific environment impacted by sis is on using simple probability statements and proportional reasoning to cons different factors (e.g., limited food availability, predators, nesting site availabilit pre probable that an organism will be able to survive and reproduce there.
-Asse ty, light availability), some traits Colones and Englishering Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Disciplinary Core Ideas Natural selection leads to the predominance of certain traits in a Crosscutting Concepts Cause and Effect:
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings.
+Comparison of embryological development of different species also reveals similarities that show relationships not evident in the fully-formed anatomy.
+Patterns:Graphs and charts can be used to identify patterns in data.

+8.LS4.4 Construct an explanation based on evidence that describes how genetic variations of traits in a population increase some individuals' probability of surviving and reproducing in a specific environment.

+Clarification Statement: Emphasis is on using simple probability statements and proportional reasoning to construct explanations for why in a specific environment impacted by different factors (e.g., limited food availability, predators, nesting site availability, light availability), some traits confer advantages that make it more probable that an organism will be able to survive and reproduce there.
+Assessment Boundary: N/A